Linear-Size QAC0 Channels: Learning, Testing and Hardness: Introduction

 \subsection{Acknowledgement}

-This work was supported by National Natural Science Foundation of China (Grant No. 62332009, and 12347104), Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302901), NSFC/RGC Joint Research Scheme (Grant No. 12461160276), Natural Science Foundation of Jiangsu Province (Grant No. BK20243060) and the New Cornerstone Science Foundation. \end{Anonymous}
+This work was supported by National Natural Science Foundation of China (Grant No. 62332009, and 12347104), Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0302901), NSFC/RGC Joint Research Scheme (Grant No. 12461160276), Natural Science Foundation of Jiangsu Province (Grant No. BK20243060) and the New Cornerstone Science Foundation. \end{Anonymous}